 Professor of International Relations and Political Science, Pardee School of Global Studies, Boston University.
 (BA, Pomona College; MA, PhD, University of North Carolina, Chapel Hill)

 Specialization: International and Comparative Political Economy, Governance, Development; Latin American Studies; Mexican political economy and politics.

 Strom Thacker’s research and teaching focus broadly on questions of political economy, governance and development, with a regional focus on Mexico and Latin America.
 His books include Big Business, the State, and Free Trade: Constructing Coalitions in Mexico (Cambridge University Press, 2000), A Centripetal Theory of Democratic Governance (with John Gerring, Cambridge University Press, 2008), and Democracy and Development: A Historical Perspective (with John Gerring, in process).
 He is also working on a project on the politics of human development.
-He has published articles in the American Political Science Review, the British Journal of Political Science, Business and Politics, Comparative Political Studies, Global Public Health, International Organization, the Journal of Interamerican Studies and World Affairs, the Journal of Politics, Social Science & Medicine, and World Politics.
+He has published articles in the American Political Science Review, the British Journal of Political Science, Business and Politics, Comparative Political Studies, Global Public Health, International Organization, the Journal of Interamerican Studies and World Affairs, the Journal of Politics, Social Science & Medicine, World Development, and World Politics.
 He also has an ongoing interest in the politics of foreign aid and lending, and the International Monetary Fund.

 Please click here for my CV.